 This isn’t a fancy looking recipe but is just really simple and delicious and a great midweek meal.
 It’s a new one for us that I’ve made twice this week and had the kids wanting seconds….not that there was much to go around for seconds.
 You could add more vegies or whatever you like or have in the fridge.
 My kids eat carrots so I went with carrots this time.

-Now this dish is subtle in it’s flavour rather and perfect for when you feel like eating something good and healthy.
+Now this dish is subtle in flavour rather than really packing a punch and perfect for when you feel like eating something good and healthy.
 I also made myself a cup of miso while the dinner was cooking just to go for the whole japanese dinner in my own home experience.

 But now a word on the dashi, if you go to the asian supermarket a lot of the powdered dashi that I’ve used in the recipe will come in packets and contain MSG.
 I’ve just found this brand online, Spiral Dashi (red) with no msg and they also have a vegetarian version too so might be stocking up on some for the next time I make this.